thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 ### Transactions, dude.

 Let's try whacking a transaction on this sucker.
 Then the whole darned table/database will be locked while you CHECK and SAVE.
-That's fine I suppose.
-Feels like overkill to me.
-It has it's own set of problems, but from a logic standpoint it's pretty good.
-I don't need to catch the exception anymore because it can't happen.
+Feels like it might work.
+I don't need to catch the exception anymore because it can't happen...right?

 {%highlight ruby%}
 def create